kechcole/Blog-App/README.md

 ### 6. User Authentication System.
-Django comes with built in authorization and authentication(‘permission’) forms from the Django contrib module.
+Django comes with built in authorization and authentication(‘permission’) forms from the Django `contrib` module.
 These features can be used to verify credentials buy defining logins and logouts.

 Previously only a superuser admin could log in so as to enable other users to access the frontend, we need to build a login and logout pages.
 Authentication views are defined at project level URL module.
 Each view must be differentiated by name using extensions.

-#### 6.1 Create a login template.
+#### **6.1 Create a login template.**
 We will create these pages in users app template folder, then add their paths inside project level `urls` file then notify Django to lookup for them by passing it as an argument to `as_view()` function.
-Django already has installed auth application(check INSTALLED APP variable in settings file) to handle login, logout, password change, password reset and many more.
+Django already has installed `auth` application(check INSTALLED APP variable in settings file) to handle login, logout, password change, password reset and many more.
 Its important to note it does not include a sign up view that's why we have to configure this by ourselves.
-To add this application we must include it in our project blogg_app URL file.
+To add this application we must include it in our project `blog_app` URL file.

 ```python
 from django.contrib import admin